Skip to Content

 Trusted Counsel For Your DWI Charges in Minnesota

-In Minnesota, driving under the influence and driving while intoxicated are essentially the same charge.
+In Minnesota, driving under the influence (DUI) and driving while intoxicated (DWI) are essentially the same charge.
 If you have been charged with a DWI in Minnesota, act quickly and talk to an established and experienced Minneapolis DWI lawyer.
 The timeframe for petitioning to challenge the revocation of your driver's license is short.
 Our Minneapolis DWI lawyers at Brockton D. Hunter P.A. have helped many clients successfully fight their DWI charges and reestablish their driving privileges.

 Contact our Minneapolis DWI attorneys at (612) 979-1112 if you have been charged with driving while intoxicated.

-Minnesota's DWI Law
+Understanding Minnesota's DWI Law

 Minnesota Statute § 169A.20 is the law concerning intoxicated driving.